aiplanethub/5-week_Data_Science_Bootcamp/week-1/159-Linear Algebra & Basic Statistics.md

 ### Linear Equations in Matrix Form
-* Earlier we had two linear equations:
+* Earlier, we had two linear equations:
 $2x + y = 100$       Equation (1)
 $x + 2y = 100$       Equation (2)
 * The above two linear equations can be represented in the matrix